 Professor Ian Hall

-Professor Hall approaches this theme by studying the causes and scale of past climate variability.
-This is achieved through the development, application and integrated analysis of sedimentary, isotopic and geochemical proxies.
-These each quantitatively carry the physical signals of differing components of the climate system, for instance surface ocean conditions (thermal structure, salinity) and the flow and hydrography of deep ocean currents, during key periods of past climate change.
+My interests lie in the generation of innovative high-resolution palaeoclimate reconstructions.
+This is achieved through the development, application and integrated analysis of sedimentary, isotopic and geochemical proxies that quantitatively carry the physical signals of differing components of the climate system, for instance surface ocean conditions (temperature structure, salinity) and the flow speed and hydrography of deep ocean currents, during key periods of past climate change.

 Current projects include: ocean change in the North Atlantic during the Late Holocene (annual to multi-decadal timescales), ice-ocean linkages and abrupt climate change during the last glacial, and the role of Agulhas Leakage in climate variability of the Pleistocene.
 The latter includes being co-chief of IODP Expedition 361 (SAFARI) scheduled for drilling in 2016.
 He is a director of the Climate Change Consortium of Wales, chair of the NERC BOSCORF SC and member of the executive committee of the 'International Marine Process Reconstruction Study' (IMPRESS/IMAGESII) programme.